The runscatter

 plots all samples.- output_pdf

-Logical, whether to save the plot as a PDF file
+Logical, whether to save the plot as a PDF file.

 - path

-File name for the PDF output
+File name for the PDF output.

 - cap_outliers

-Logical, whether to cap upper outliers based on MAD fences of SPL and QC samples
+Logical, whether to cap upper outliers based on MAD fences of SPL and QC samples.

 - cap_qc_k_mad

-Numeric, k * MAD (median absolute deviation) for outlier capping of QC samples
+Numeric, k * MAD (median absolute deviation) for outlier capping of QC samples.

-- cap_spl_k_mad
+- cap_top_n_outliers

 NA